 The underwater topography is diverse with sandy bottoms, sloping reefs, steep walls, small caves, large cracks and an enormous variety of healthy hard and soft corals.
 Koh Bida Nok is known for its snapper schools, which extend over large parts of the reefs.
 Trevally, barracuda and tuna share the habitat with many different anemonefish, surgeon fish and butterfly fish, amongst many others.
 The rare ghost pipefish can often be found in and around the large coral blocks.
 Blacktip reef sharks and rare leopard sharks often cruise through the shallow reefs.
 This can be a treat for snorkelers.
 Whale shark sightings are also possible from May to August.
 Turtles, sea snakes and honeycomb moray eels are as common as cuttlefish and octopuses.
 A special highlight is to dive into the giant snapper schools and being surrounded by thousands of these beautiful silver-gold fish.

-Koh Bida Nok can be dived as part of a Phi Phi Islands Overnight Trip, South Tour with 3 National Parks or Green Season Liveaboard Trip.
+Koh Bida Nok can be dived as part of a Phi Phi Islands Overnight Trip, South Tour with 3 National Parks, Island hopping and dive cruise or Green Season Liveaboard Trip.

 If you can dive Koh Bida Nok depends on the weather conditions, currents, overall safety and suitability for the majority of divers on the boat.
 We cannot guarantee specific dive sites prior to the boat departing.